Pauan/nulan/notes/Hyper-static scope.rst

     lib1.bar()

    This solves the problem of two libraries using the same prefix, because the prefix is assigned when the library is imported, rather than when it's defined.
 But it only helps a little with the problem of verbosity: ``lib1.foo`` is the same number of characters as ``lib1_foo``.
-The only benefit is that you can rename the library to something shorter, like ``a``, in which case you can say ``a.foo``.
+The only benefit is that you can rename the library to something shorter, like ``a``, in which case you can say ``a.foo``

    Racket has multiple namespaces, but unlike Python and Node.js, it doesn't use any prefixes at all, and namespaces are not available at runtime.
 That is, namespaces in Racket are not first-class.
 The above would be written like this in Racket::